MicrosoftPremier/VstsExtensions/PostBuildCleanup/en-US/changeNotes.md

 # Post Build Cleanup - Change Notes

+#### 3.0.4
+- Fixed an issue with the task when used with other tasks that have post-job scripts (e.g., npm Authenticate).

 #### 3.0.3
-- Fix extension target definition.
+- Fixed extension target definition.
 Due to new vsts-node-api the lowest compatible version of Team Foundation Server is 2017 update 3.
 For earlier versions of Team Foundation Server, please keep using version 2.1.2.

 #### 3.0.2
-- Fix links to documentation.
+- Fixed links to documentation.

 #### 3.0.1
-- Fix typo in code.
+- Fixed typo in code.

 #### 3.0.0
 - Added support for build phases.